Khoros, LLC

 Khoros, formerly Spredfast + Lithium, is a global customer engagement software company that provides online community management, social media marketing, social media analytics, digital care, and content management software and services to enterprise brands and agencies.
 Khoros owns over a dozen patents for social media marketing, online community, and care technologies.

 Khoros is headquartered in Austin, Texas, with offices in San Francisco, Portland, New York City, London, Bangalore, Paris, Sydney, and Hamburg.
 The largest office, with almost 500 employees, is located in Austin.
 As of 2022, Khoros has over 1,500 employees and works with more than 2,000 brands globally.

+In 2025 Khoros was acquired by IgniteTech.
+This was followed by mass layoffs.

 History

 Khoros is the product of a 2019 merger between two software companies: Spredfast and Lithium Technologies.

 Spredfast

+Spredfast developed tools to manage social media campaigns and responses.

-Spredfast was founded in 2008 by a group of software engineers and social marketing experts based in Austin, Texas.
+It was founded in 2008 by a group of software engineers and social marketing experts based in Austin, Texas.
 Spredfast grew quickly as a startup, raising almost $140 million in funding from 2008-2016.

-In 2012, Spredfast launched their first annual user conference, Smart Social Summit, with the goal of helping social media marketers learn from peers and industry leaders.
+In 2012, Spredfast launched their first annual user conference, the Smart Social Summit, with the goal of helping social media marketers learn from peers and industry leaders.
 The 2012 event was located in Austin, but due to its popularity, Spredfast held additional Smart Social Summits in New York and London in subsequent years.
 Speakers at these events have included Michelle Obama, Arianna Huffington, and Trevor Noah.

 In April 2014, Spredfast acquired Mass Relevance, a social curation company whose technology aggregates and filters tweets to be displayed on broadcast TV.
 In August 2015, Spredfast acquired data-focused social marketing company Shoutlet.

 Before announcing its merger with Lithium in 2018, Spredfast had more than 500 employees and more than 650 customers in 84 countries.